lippertto/janus-trainer/README.md

 Only users who exist in cognito and in the database may log in.
 When a user is deleted, it is soft-deleted in the database and disabled in cognito.

+## Environments
+We have two environments in the cloud, test and prod.
+Because we do not use Github Environments, we cannot use manual approval/deployment rules, and a further differentiation with a dev-environment would not make too much sense.

+There is a dev-cognito which is used for local development.
+This instance is managed manually.

 # Deployment
 The deployment is handled via cloudformation.
 This will take care of the infrastructure setup and the deployment